piyushsharma220699/Automated-Whatsapp/README.md

 Also, when you wake up, you'll know who texted you!

 ## Requirements
-Python 3.x with selenium installed
+1. Python 3.x with selenium installed
+2. Chrome Driver

 **Install Python from here:** https://www.python.org/downloads/

 **Install Selenium Using command:** pip install selenium

+**Install Chrome Driver:**
+1. Go to Customize and Control Google Chrome > Help > About Google Chrome to check the version of Chrome Driver.

+2. Click on https://chromedriver.chromium.org/downloads and download the desired driver.

 ## How to use the bot?